osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 If the policy causes unexpected business disruption:

-1. Identify the affected users.
+1. Identify the affected users or services.
-2. Review Conditional Access sign-in results.
+2. Review the Conditional Access sign-in results.
-3. Confirm the policy causing the issue.
+3. Confirm the policy responsible for the issue.
-4. Temporarily disable or adjust the policy if necessary.
+4. Temporarily disable or adjust the policy where necessary.
-5. Resolve the underlying issue.
+5. Investigate and resolve the underlying issue.
-6. Test again.
+6. Test the revised configuration.
-7. Re-enable enforcement.
+7. Re-enable enforcement following successful validation.

-Emergency access procedures should be documented before broad enforcement.
+Emergency access procedures should be documented and tested before broad policy enforcement.

 ---